Metagonimiasis: Transmission

 Transmission requires two intermediate hosts, the first of which is snails, most commonly of species Semisucospira libertina, Semiculcospira coreana, and Thiara granifera.

 Infection is acquired through the secondary intermediate host, fish, that have not been thoroughly cooked.
 Metacercariae encyst under the scales or in the flesh of fish from fresh or brackish water.
 Sweetfish (Pecoglossus altevelis) is one of the most common fish species infected, but others include the golden carp (Carassius auratus), common carp (Cyprinus carpio), Zacco temminckii, Protimus steindachneri, Acheilognathus lancedata, and Pseudorashora parva.

 Definitive hosts include humans and various fish-eating mammals, primarily dogs, cats, and pigs.
 Fish-eating birds may also be infected with metagonimiasis.

 Reservoirs

 Reservoirs include fish-eating mammals such as dogs, cats and pigs as well as fish-eating birds.
 The presence of heterophyid infection in humans is generally caused by a lack of host specificity by the parasites, as seen in the many non-human reservoirs for metagonimiasis.
 The many reservoirs also have negative implications on the efficacy of prevention and eradication efforts of the disease.

+Carp have also been identified as reservoirs of the parasite.